ReboreExplore/ReboreExplore.github.io/index.md

 <div class="now-catchy-box">
   <ul>
     <li>🚀 Completed 3/12 books (fiction) as part of my year goal (Will write a quarterly review blog)</li>
-    <li>🎶 Joined Balfolk class as a new way of dealing with stress</li>
+    <li>🎶 Joined Balfolk and Zumba classes to dance the stress away after work! </li>
     <li>✍️ Drafting a blog on Image Operations </li>
   </ul>
 </div>